PowerGenome/PowerGenome/README.md

 5. Download a [modifed version of the PUDL database](https://drive.google.com/open?id=17hTZUKweDMqUi2wvBdubaqVhMRgnN5o5) that includes NREL ATB cost data and is not yet included in PUDL.

+6. Download the [renewable resource data](https://drive.google.com/file/d/1F0t0WW72eiBOJ3m_bTgRb8Dc61m0VS5Z/view?usp=sharing) containing generation profiles and capacity for existing and new-build renewable resources.
+Save and unzip this file.
+The suggested location for all of the unzipped files is `PowerGenome/data/resource_groups/`.
+These files will eventually be provided through a data repository with citation information.

-6. Get an [API key for EIA's OpenData portal](https://www.eia.gov/opendata/register.php).
+7. Get an [API key for EIA's OpenData portal](https://www.eia.gov/opendata/register.php).
 This key is needed to download projected fuel prices from the 2019 Annual Energy Outlook.

-7. Create the file `PowerGenome/powergenome/.env`.
-To this file, add `PUDL_DB=YOUR_PATH_HERE` (your path to the PUDL database) and `EIA_API_KEY=YOUR_KEY_HERE` (your EIA API key).
+8. Create the file `PowerGenome/powergenome/.env`.
+To this file, add `PUDL_DB=YOUR_PATH_HERE` (your path to the PUDL database), `EIA_API_KEY=YOUR_KEY_HERE` (your EIA API key) and `RESOURCE_GROUPS=YOUR_PATH_HERE` (your path to where the resource groups data from Step 6 are saved).
 Quotation marks are only needed if your values contain spaces.
 The `.env` file is included in `.gitignore` and will not be synced with the repository.
 See the [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/13/dialects/sqlite.html#connect-strings) for examples of how to format the `PUDL_DB` path.

-8. Update the Consumer Price Index (CPI) data used to adjust U.S. dollars for inflation (see https://github.com/datadesk/cpi#updating-the-cpi) by starting a `python` session and running:
+9. Update the Consumer Price Index (CPI) data used to adjust U.S. dollars for inflation (see https://github.com/datadesk/cpi#updating-the-cpi) by starting a `python` session and running:

 ```python
 import cpi